Our Anguilla Destination Guide breaks down the luscious Caribbean island and how to enjoy its pristine shores, reggae beats and water activities.

 Taking a yacht out to tender for the day is a memorable experience that allows you to sail to tiny inlets and atolls scattered offshore.
 Accessible only by boat, the Secluded Little Bay is a gorgeous crescent of sand that offers secluded tranquility and underwater fun, whereas Sandy Island and Scilly Cay are tiny islands with lively beach bars.
-Whether soaking up the sun, diving into the azure or enjoying remote picnic lunches with family and friends, you can rest assured that your own slice of paradise is waiting for you.
+Whether soaking up the sun, diving into the azure, or enjoying remote picnic lunches with family and friends, you can rest assured that your own slice of paradise is patiently waiting for you in Anguilla.

 What to Pack